 - Will there be a risk of Acute Mountain Sickness on the Manaslu trek?

-Tips on packing for Manaslu Trek
+Tips on Packing for Manaslu Circuit Trek

 - Plan ahead what to take on your trek.

 - Avoid over-packing; don’t fill up your luggage with unnecessary items.

 - Leave any unwanted or excess items in your hotel room back in Kathmandu.

 - Make sure to get clarified about your packing list with our adventure specialists to avoid under-packing as well.

 - It is very essential that you understand the weather conditions before you actually pack.